cktlco/crew-chief-autovoicepack/README.md

 ## Common Question: I made a change while the process was running, will it be picked up?
 What about the previously created audio files?
-If you make a change to the `generate_voice_pack.py` script or the `audio_file_inventory.csv` file while the process is running, the changes will not be picked up until you stop and restart the container (and even in that case, you'll see changes if those individual files are directly mounted into the container as shown elsewhere here).
+If you make a change to the `generate_voice_pack.py` script or the `phrase_inventory.csv` file while the process is running, the changes will not be picked up until you stop and restart the container (and even in that case, you'll see changes if those individual files are directly mounted into the container as shown elsewhere here).

 ## Common Question: How much storage space is used by each voicepack?